CodeYourFuture/syllabus-archive/house-rules.md

 +  **Leave our space cleaner and tidier than when we arrive**.
 We are hosted by generous folks who are offering their space (and time) to help us - the least we can do is to keep their space tidy and clean, and consider it our own.

-+  **Communication is key**.
++  **Communication is key (and in English)**.
 Setup Slack on your phone and computer, and use it all the time to ask and provide help, enquire about the classes etc...
+Also, the classes help lots of the students (and volunteers!) to improve their English as a nice side effect, so even if you share a language with some of the participants, resist the temptation and speak in English!

 + **Learn to find answers**.
 A big part of what we teach you is about researching and finding answers by yourself - get in the habit of Googling and finding answers to your questions.